devops329/devops/instruction/deliverable6FrontendDeployment/deliverable6FrontendDeployment.md

 ### Demonstrating completion

-Once completed, your repository's GitHub Actions workflow history should demonstrate a successful deployment to S3.
+Once completed, you can kick off your CI pipeline and your repository's GitHub Actions workflow should successfully deploy to S3.

 ![Workflow output](workflowOutput.png)

+The Cloudfront invalidation, found in your CI pipeline, will trigger an update to Cloudfront and make your JWT Pizza frontend available from your DNS hostname.
+You can verify this by requesting your pizza subdomain in a web browser.

 ## ⭐ Deliverable